felix-berlin/webshaped-blog-astro/README.md

 All commands are run from the root of the project, from a terminal:

+Before you start, run `pnpm config set enable-pre-post-scripts true` to enable pre and post scripts.

 | Command                | Action                                           |
 | :--------------------- | :----------------------------------------------- |
 | `npm install`          | Installs dependencies                            |